v1pankaj/vagrant-k8s-3-node-cluster/README.md

 This is a sample project to create a 4 node cluster (Master = 1, Workers = 3).
 Vagrantfile creates 4 Virtual VMs in VirtualBox and then ansible scripts are used to install prequisite softwares required to configure and run Kubernetes.

+Note:- Vagrant is needed to create VM instances using virtual images

 # How to create Kubernetes Cluster

 Run following commands on a terminal to clone this project and then execute a script which creates all VMs, Installs Kubernetes binaries, Creates a Cluster with 4 nodes and then joins 3 worker nodes with master: